singhkaranjeet04/starter-app-react-node/README.md

 3. Now I'll include `properties.direction` to my config.
 3. Looking at the payload in the documentation, I'm happy with using the returned string for direction as is "SW", so in the `staticText` object in `Properties.jsx`, I'll add
    `direction: (status) => status,` which will output the returned string in the Vehicle details page.
 5. In the `vehicleProperties.js` file in the server, I'll need to add a field for direction.
-I can check the documentation to see how this Tesla endpoint is constructed.
-In debug mode, I saw that `batchResponse` now has a `teslaCompass` method which returns an object with a `direction` field, which I will return.
+I can check the documentation to see how this Ford endpoint is constructed.
+In debug mode, I saw that `batchResponse` now has a `Fordendeabour` method which returns an object with a `direction` field, which I will return.
 ```
   direction: {
     endpoint: (make) => `/${make.toLowerCase()}/compass`,
-    supportedMakes: ['TESLA'],
+    supportedMakes: ['FORD'],
     process: (batchResponse, make) => {
       try {
-        if (make === 'TESLA') {
+        if (make === 'FORD') {
           return batchResponse.teslaCompass().direction;
         }
         throw new Error ('Unsupported make')